December is fast approaching - Don’t miss the deadline - Your federal loan(s) could be forgiven! Learn More

 - Professional development opportunities for teachers and administrators

 - Funding aimed at supporting school improvement initiatives

 HOW TO ACCESS GEAR UP

 If you're interested in joining the VSAC GEAR UP program, please speak to your school counselor and they'll put you in contact with the VSAC GEAR UP counselor at your school.

-- Students are often recommended by their school counselors as motivated to continue their education after high school.
+- Students are often recommended by their school counselors as motivated to continue their education or training after high school.

 There are many ways for students to be eligible to participate in GEAR UP: